-It ran from early 2018 until spring 2021 and was funded by a £2.4 million grant across both organisations from the Pears Foundation #iWill Fund, the National Lottery Community Fund and the Department for Digital, Media, Culture and Sport.
+It ran from early 2018 until spring 2021 and was funded by a £2.4 million grant across both organisations from the Pears #iWill Fund, a partnership fund of Pears Foundation, the National Lottery Community Fund and the Department for Digital, Media, Culture and Sport.

 We supported growth and retention in 11 Girlguiding counties through grant programmes and the recruitment of seven growth and communities coordinators.
 The coordinators worked with our volunteers to drive growth and increase the diversity of our membership by organising engagement events, building local partnerships, sourcing grant opportunities and much, much more.

 During the three years of Space to Grow Together we:

 - Opened more than half of our new units in the 50% most deprived areas in the UK

 - Opened a third of new units in the 25% most deprived areas

 - Gave almost £40,000 in grants to support new units